Obtain Quantitative Morphometric Data Using Neurolucida Explorer

 Neurolucida Explorer is the analytical software companion for Neurolucida and Neurolucida 360 and is designed to perform extensive morphometric analysis on neuron reconstructions, serial section reconstructions and brain maps that were created by Neurolucida and Neurolucida 360.
 It also allows you to visualize and analyze data in a 3D environment while exploring the quantitative measurements.
 Neurolucida Explorer is highly interactive, allowing researchers to explore their data models and see quantitative metrics generated directly from the models.

 Neurolucida Explorer is the most comprehensive solution available for neuroanatomical morphometric analysis.
-It contains dozens of analyses that allow you analyze thousands of parameters.
+It contains dozens of analyses that allow you to analyze thousands of parameters.
 With Neurolucida Explorer, you can customize many of the analyses to address your specific research questions.
 You can also easily export the results to most statistical software and spreadsheet software for analysis of populations.

 The importance and value of quantitative metrics in Neuroscience is well known but sometimes overlooked.
 Characterizing the 3D distribution of neurons with quantitative metrics not only reduces experimenter biases in interpretations of results but also allows for developing accurate computational models of anatomy and neurological processes.
 A large number of neurological disorders can now be characterized with high accuracy using quantitative metrics in addition to behavioral measures.
 Empowering researchers with the analytical tools needed to produce accurate quantitative metrics results in a greater proportion of the scientific community adopting data analysis methods that are more reproducible and Neurolucida Explorer has been at the forefront of quantitative metrics in Neuroscience for decades with thousands of research citations.